-It is safe to use in the freezer is dishwasher safe.
-Like most glass, it is tuff, hygienic, and scratch-resistant when used and cared for in the correct way.
+It is safe to use in the freezer and is dishwasher safe.
+Like most glass, it is tough, hygienic, and scratch-resistant when used and cared for in the correct way.

 Do I Need To Buy A Dutch Oven

-If you have a selection of different cooking appliances but not a Dutch oven and you are satisfied with adjusting recipes to suit your cooking appliance do not buy a Dutch oven.
+If you have a selection of different cooking appliances but not a Dutch oven and are satisfied with adjusting recipes to suit your cooking appliance, do not buy a Dutch oven.

 Dutch ovens, unless you want the very best, really do not break the bank anymore.
 You will find one to suit your needs, starting at around $20.00.

 Take a look at my two choices below.
-If you want to see more options go here where you can peruse by brand some other alternatives.
+If you want to see more options go here, where you can peruse by brand and some other alternatives.

-This 2-quart option comes in under $25 and is large enough to feed 1-3 people as well as bake a small loaf of no-knead bread.
-It is a compact lightweight option if space is an issue.
+This 2-quart option comes under $30 and is large enough to feed 1-3 people and bake a small loaf of no-knead bread.
+It is a compact, lightweight option if space is an issue.

 - Heavy-duty cast-iron construction for optimal heat retention and thorough, even heating…

-- 2 loop side handles allow for safe, steady, and secure hold…
+- 2 loop side handles allow for a safe, steady, and secure hold…

-- Loop handles generous enough to allow the use of thick oven mitts…
+- Loop handles are generous enough to allow the use of thick oven mitts…

 - Oven-safe to 500 degrees Fahrenheit…